I often see articles that claim that rising debt is an inherently bad thing. For example, Erik at data-driven thoughts

 This process would create a massive amount of debt out of nothing.
 Suppose that the debts are all eventually repaid.
 Then everyone owns their own real estate again, and the debt disappears into nothing again.
 The real estate that it was based upon never changes, but in exchange for the land, the new owners end up doing a lot of work for the previous owners.
 All debts based upon durable collateral like gold, silver, or real estate are like this.
-The other kind of debt is based upon contracts for labor.
-For example, we could create a debt if I work for you for an hour and you offer to pay me back in kind.
-That debt is created by labor and it will only disappear when additional labor is created.
+Another kind of debt is purely based upon contracts for labor.
+For example, we could create a debt if I work for you for an hour and you offer to pay me back in kind by working for me.
+An hour for an hour.

 Fiat money is a kind of debt created out of nothing too.
 Whereas money is a kind of debt that pays zero interest, most debt contracts do involve interest.
 Interest adds a labor component to debt because it implies that there is a flow of production involved in the loan and all production requires some amount of labor.
 A house provides valuable services to its residents that enables them to work in a particular location which allows them to pay back a mortgage loan with interest.
 In this case, more economic activity is created by the destruction of the debt than by the creation of the debt because the interest encourages production.

 This helps explain the empirical regularity that credit usually expands when GDP is rising and falls when GDP is falling (a recession).
 Because all interest-bearing loans require some labor to repay, the reduction in credit means less repayment and less motivation to work.
 And why would credit fall in the first place?
 I’m not sure, but one problem is a rise in default rates.
 When loans default and people give up on repayment, then debt can disappear without any labor.
 And if loans default, lenders will have less to lend out which means less future repayment and less motivation to work.